lipkau/JiraPS/docs/en-US/commands/Set-JiraFilter.md

 ### -Favorite

-Boolean flag if the filter should be marked as favorite for the user.
+Boolean flag if the filter Should be marked as favorite for the user.

 ```yaml
 Type: Boolean